rajannpatel/landscape-docs/en/landscape-install-manual.md

 section `[stores]`:

  * `host`: the IP or hostname of the database server.  if not the default PostgreSQL port (5432), add a :NNNN port definition after the hostname (e.g., 10.0.1.5:3232)
+ * Ensure a strong password is set for user landscape (this differs from landscape_superuser password from earlier and will be created when setup script is executed)

 section `[broker]`: